 2.2.1 Single Mixed Refrigeration Cycle

-Figure 7: Two-stage compressor SMR LNG process (Xu et al, 2013)
+Figure 7: Two-stage compressor SMR LNG process (Xu et al., 2013)

 After the first stage of compression and cooling, the mixed refrigerant stream is partly condensed and separated in a phase separation drum.
-Upon separation, the gas is compressed and the liquid pumped, where after the streams are mixed and passed through the second water cooler before entering the cryogenic heat exchanger.
+Upon separation, the gas is compressed and the liquid pumped, where the streams are mixed and passed through the second water cooler before entering the cryogenic heat exchanger.
 (Xu et al, 2013)

-In the cryogenic heat exchanger (or cold box), the high pressure mixed refrigerant and natural gas are hot streams, while the throttled mixed refrigerant derived from the high pressure is the chill stream and supplies the cold energy for liquefaction (Xu et al, 2013).
+In the cryogenic heat exchanger (or cold box), the high-pressure mixed refrigerant and natural gas are hot streams, while the throttled mixed refrigerant derived from the high pressure is the chill stream and supplies the cold energy for liquefaction (Xu et al., 2013).

-Table 9: Process constraints for the SMR process (Xu et al, 2013)
+Table 9: Process constraints for the SMR process (Xu et al., 2013)

-Table 10: Initial process parameter inputs (taken from Xu et al (2013))
+Table 10: Initial process parameter inputs (taken from Xu et al. (2013))

 Parameter | Unit | Value | |